OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/index.md

 ![](images/console-support.png)

-## Additional Configuration Transforms {#Configurationfiles-AdditionalConfigurationTransforms}
+## Additional configuration transforms {#Configurationfiles-AdditionalConfigurationTransforms}

 You might have additional transforms to run outside of Debug, Environment or Release.
 You can define these in the Additional transforms box.
 If defined, these transforms will run regardless of the state of the `Automatically run configuration transformation files` check-box.